 Why is Employee Engagement Important?

 Employee engagement also translates into other areas that directly and indirectly contribute to organizational performance and success.
-Organizations with good engagement experience the following outcomes.
+When engagement is high, it creates a ripple effect across the organization, visibly impacting key areas such as:

 Benefits of Employee Engagement